Stateware/Dav3i/doc/SystemAdministrator.md

 FLUSH PRIVILEGES;
 ````

 The first line should be executed in the shell.
 This will open the MySQL process.
-The second line tells MySQL to start editting the database that describes itself.
+The second line tells MySQL to start editing the database that describes itself.
 The third line will give you a table of all the users and their hosts that exist in the database.
 The fourth line will set the password for the given user from a given host.
 The last line will commit all of those changes to the database.